Skip to content

 Mechanism Methods Kernel auto-manages

-PersistentService protocol start(), stop() start() on bootstrap (dependency order); stop() on shutdown (reverse order)
+BackgroundService protocol start(), stop() start() on bootstrap (dependency order); stop() on shutdown (reverse order)

 Duck-typed hook_spec() hook_spec()HookSpec Hook registration into KernelDispatch at enlist() time; unregister at shutdown

 One-click contract: implement protocol / hook_spec()ServiceRegistry.enlist() → kernel handles the rest.
 ServiceRegistry (kernel-owned, lifecycle integrated) scans the registry and auto-calls the appropriate methods during NexusFS.bootstrap() / NexusFS.close().
+Rust ServiceRegistry calls start()/stop() on registered services during bootstrap/shutdown.

 Pattern Kernel __init__ Factory _do_link() Example